 Rosemary leaf extract sits alongside calming kelp, prickly pear seed oil, and omega-rich jojoba oil.
 It's seriously nourishing without feeling heavy on the skin.
 A little goes a long way and the tube is huge, so you're getting great value for your money.

-Packed with seven mineral salts, this lightweight body lotion has been formulated to boost lymphatic flow and skin cell metabolism.
+Packed with seven mineral salts, this lightweight body lotion has been formulated to boost lymphatic flow and skin cell metabolism, according to the brand.
 It sinks in fast, smells delightfully like a spa, and leaves the skin soft and radiant.

 Recommended by Dr. Langdon, this cooling mask boasts rosemary leaf alongside hyaluronic acid, aloe leaf oil, and brightening resveratrol.
 This is ideal for anyone post laser or who needs a hit of hydration.